Move before street cleaning becomes a ticket.

 Diagnostics and crash reports

-Device identifier and abuse prevention
+Security, device identifiers, and abuse prevention

 Subscriptions and payments